 - Waste education resources

-Further information about school recycling services
+Further information about school recycling services:

-Waste and Resource Recovery Tours
+Waste Education Tours

 Have you ever wondered what happens to waste and recycling in Cairns?

 Cairns Regional Council also offers schools and community groups guided tours of its Waste & Resource Recovery facilities including the Materials Recovery Facility (MRF), Advanced Resource Recovery Facility (ARRF) and the CRC Buy Back Shop.
-Along the way, participants will get a behind the scenes look at each step of the recycling sorting process, from the receival of recyclables into the MRF, right through to the bailing of products ready to be transported to market.
+Along the way, participants will get a behind the scenes look at each step of the recycling sorting process, from the receival of recyclables into the MRF, right through to the baling of products ready to be transported to market.
 Our facilities boast a dedicated education room called the “Rediscovery Centre” which offers an air-conditioned, safe, birds-eye view of the MRF processing plant as well as high quality cameras located inside the machinery allowing visitors to see up-close how everything works.

 To add value to your school's Waste Education program, check out our Resources below including our Waste Activity Sheets in the 'For Download' section:

-- Recycling your waste around the house How and why to reduce waste in your wheelie bins.
+- Recycling your waste around the house, how and why to reduce waste in your wheelie bins.

-- Reuse to reduce waste Re-using things is great way to reduce our waste.
+- Reuse to reduce waste, re-using things is great way to reduce our waste.
 See how and why to reuse your items instead of throwing them away.

 - Planet Ark has multiple education resources for teachers and students available